PhD, University of Michigan

 Professor Cunningham is a native of Washington State.
 You might see him out on his mountain or road bike.
 He enjoys reading fiction and fishing every once in a while.
-He spends most of his non-school time, however, hanging out with his two kids.

-Faculty Research InterestsFamily, social demography, gender, divorce
+Faculty Research InterestsFamily, social demography, gender, time use, intimate partner violence